tldr-pages/tldr/README.md

 pull requests here using Git on the command-line or using the GitHub web interface.

-But we have already some plugins to different editors to enhance TlDr page editing experience:
+But we already have some plugins for different editors to enhance the tldr page editing experience:

 - [Emacs](https://github.com/tldr-pages/tldr-emacs-extension.git)

-For editors without plugin system we provide set of configs in a [separate repo](https://github.com/tldr-pages/tldr-editor-configs).
+For editors without a plugin system, we provide a set of configurations in a [separate repo](https://github.com/tldr-pages/tldr-editor-configs).

 We strive to maintain a [welcoming and collaborative](GOVERNANCE.md) community.
 If it's your first time contributing, have a look at the [contributing guidelines](CONTRIBUTING.md), and go ahead!